 If you want another layer of security, you can encrypt your paper wallet by adding a BIP38 passphrase for the keys.
 When it comes to Bitcoin transactions, you can use Bitcoin Core to check which blockchain is valid when transferring funds.

-Now, let’s take a look at how to check the current balance of your paper wallet.
+Now, let’s take a look at how to check wallet balance of your paper wallet.
 For starters, you’ll need a computer or a smartphone.
 The remaining steps are as follows:

 - The block explorer will find the public address that stores your whole transaction history, along with your BTC balance.
 You will also see your balance in fiat currency value.

 - After checking your paper wallet balance, if you want to spend some of your assets, you need to use your private key.
-In order to transfer BTC to another Bitcoin address, you need to enter the private key manually or scan the QR code, just like you did with the public key.
+To transfer BTC to another Bitcoin address, you need to enter the private key manually or scan the QR code, just like you did with the public key.

 A Few Words Before You Go…

-Paper wallets have been criticized for being complicated to use since checking the balance or transferring assets requires the physical presence of the paper on which the codes are stored.
-Checking your balance on hot wallets may be faster and more practical, but the security that paper wallets offer in keeping your BTC safe is what makes them worth it.
+Have you now learned how to check Bitcoin wallet balance in your paper wallet?
+Paper wallets have been criticized for being complicated to check crypto wallet balance, or transferring assets requires the physical presence of the paper on which the codes are stored.
+Checking your balance on hot wallets may be faster and more practical, but the security that paper wallets offer in keeping your BTC safe makes them worth it.